MotorsportUJI/teensy4.1-slcan/README.md

 # Usage

 Tested on linux only\

+## Building
+You need FlexCan_T4 library installed on platformio for building

-Flash the program to the teensy using platformio (or your ide of choice)\
+Build and Flash the program to the teensy using platformio (or your ide of choice)\
-then:

 ## Requirements:
     $ python3-can